Construction disputes over payment

 Too many small businesses use quotes that only vaguely describe the work they have agreed to undertake for the agreed price.

-Some guys just scribble a note the back of their business card with a price, and wonder why they find themselves landing in a Fair Trading tribunal hearing.
+Some people just scribble a note the back of their business card with a price, and wonder why they find themselves landing in a Fair Trading tribunal hearing.

 Unless what you are going to do is written down crystal clear,